Swissquote: 1990–2017

-Partnerships and stages of development (2009–2016)

-In 2009, Swissquote created a chair in quantitative finance at the Swiss Federal Institute of Technology in Lausanne (EPFL) and launched the company's first quant funds.
-In 2010, Swissquote made two significant acquisitions.
-In June, it acquired Tradejet AG, a Zurich-based online information platform and broker.
-Later, in October, it acquired ACM Advanced Currency Markets AG, expanding its operations to include online Forex trading.
-In May 2012, Swissquote expanded its offerings with the Swiss Derivatives OTC Trading System (Swiss DOTS) in collaboration with Goldman Sachs and UBS.
-A few years later, additional partners joined, including Vontobel, BNP Paribas, and Société Générale.
+In 2009, Swissquote created a chair in quantitative finance at the Swiss Federal Institute of Technology in Lausanne (EPFL).
+In 2010, it acquired Tradejet AG and ACM Advanced Currency Markets AG, expanding its operations to include online Forex trading.
+In 2012, Swissquote partnered with Goldman Sachs and UBS to launch the Swiss Derivatives OTC Trading System (Swiss DOTS).
+Commerzbank joined the platform in 2014, followed by Deutsche Bank in 2015.

-In February 2013, Swissquote partnered with Basellandschaftliche Kantonalbank to provide online mortgage services.
-In September of the same year, Swissquote expanded in the international market by acquiring MIG Bank, a major forex broker.
-In 2014, Swissquote and PostFinance established a long-term strategic partnership in online trading.
-From autumn 2015, Swissquote operated as a trading platform for PostFinance, handling stock exchange orders placed by PostFinance customers in e-trading.
+In September 2013, Swissquote acquired MIG Bank, a firm specialising in Forex trading.

-In January 2015, following the Swiss National Bank's decision to discontinue the minimum exchange rate of 1.20 CHF per euro, Swissquote set aside a reserve of CHF 25 million without, however, compromising the profitability or soundness of the bank.
-On 9 February 2015, Swissquote Financial Services surrendered its Category 3 Investment Services License to the Malta Financial Services Authority.
+In January 2015, following the Swiss National Bank's decision to discontinue the minimum exchange rate of 1.20 CHF per euro, Swissquote set aside a reserve of CHF 25 million.
+On 9 February 2015, Swissquote Financial Services surrendered its Category 3 Investment Services Licence to the Malta Financial Services Authority.

-In September 2015, the company launched Themes Trading, a new thematic investing service that provides customers with information to invest in identified trends.
-That year, Swissquote launched an Apple TV application that provides round-the-clock financial news coverage.
-Additionally, inspired by Pokémon GO, the company’s engineers also developed Swissquote GO, a geolocalised financial game in Switzerland.